Amir Omar

-Amir Omar (born 1972) is the mayor of Richardson, Texas.
+Amir Omar (born 1972) is an American politician serving as the mayor of Richardson, Texas.
 Omar is believed to be the first Muslim elected to political office in North Texas.
-Omar was elected to the Richardson City Council, Place 7 in May 2009, defeating incumbent Dennis Stewart by 51.54% to 48.46%.
+Omar was elected to the Richardson City Council in May 2009, defeating incumbent Dennis Stewart by 51.54% to 48.46%.
 On May 3, 2025, Omar defeated incumbent Bob Dubey 54.4% to 41.6% in the mayoral race.

 In addition, American-Iranian groups believe that Omar is the first Iranian-American to be elected to a municipal office in Texas.

 Early life and education

+Born in Milwaukee, Wisconsin, Omar was raised in South Texas in the Harlingen area.
+He attended Texas A&M University and joined the university's Corps of Cadets.
+He operated a laundry business while in school and graduated with a Bachelor of Science degree in industrial distribution in 1996.

-Amir Omar is the son of a Palestinian father and Iranian mother – "this could only happen in America" he wryly noted during the campaign.
-Compounding the improbability, one parent was Sunni and the other Shi'ite.
+Omar is the son of a Palestinian father and Iranian mother.
+One of his parents is Sunni and the other Shi'ite.
 His mother was an upper-middle class Iranian, his father a Palestinian villager of modest means.

-Born in Milwaukee, Wisconsin, Omar was raised in South Texas in the Harlingen area.
-He attended Texas A&M University, and joined the Corps of Cadets.
-In addition, he operated a laundry business while in school, and graduated with a B.S. in 1996.
-Omar received a B.S. in Industrial Distribution from Texas A&M University in 1996.

-Political career
+Career

-Omar ran for the Republican nomination for the US House of Representatives (Texas 30th District) in 2006 in southern Dallas County, but lost in the primary.
-He, however, received the endorsement of the Dallas Morning News, which stood him well in his later efforts.
+In 2006, Omar ran for the Texas's 30th congressional district as a Republican.
+During the campaign, he received the endorsement of the Dallas Morning News.

-Having moved to Richardson so that his son could attend the school he wanted, Omar set about learning about the city and the way it worked.
-He attended City Council meetings, Rotary meetings, and eventually decided to run for place 7 of the Richardson City Council, a seat that was held by Dennis Stewart, a retired Richardson police lieutenant who himself had been elected for the first time in 2007.
+Having moved to Richardson so that his son could attend a school in the area, Omar began attending city council meetings and eventually decided to run for place seven on the Richardson City Council.